When Civilians Are Slaughtered in the War on ISIS, the Pentagon’s Mum, the Press Silenced

 The Daily Beast contacted Col. Talal Silo, the SDF spokesman, with a request to discuss civilian casualties, but he said he was not authorized to discuss the Raqqa operation and referred questions to “Comrade” Jihan Sheikh Ahmed, the official spokeswoman for the Raqqa operation.

-Over two days, The Daily Beast telephoned her or sent messages via WhatsApp a half dozen times, but she would not pick up the phone or respond to written requests.
+Over two days, The Daily Beast telephoned her or sent half a dozen messages via WhatsApp.
+She did not respond to messages sent in Arabic; when addressed in English, she responded in Arabic: “Hi.
+I don’t speak English.”